mickelson/attract/Compile.md

 	dpkg-buildpackage -b --no-sign

 If you are compiling for a different release of Debian (eg. Target = Debian 10, Compiling on Debian 11) then you will need to setup an environment for sbuild.
-See https://wiki.debian.org/sbuild Then run sbuild from a terminal in the source folder.
+See https://wiki.debian.org/sbuild (And a .sbuildrc file) Then run sbuild from a terminal in the source folder.

 	sbuild